wumpyproject/.github/profile/README.md

 Take a look at the [organization project](https://github.com/orgs/wumpyproject/projects/1) to follow the development of the Wumpy project.

+Feel free to join the development [Discord server](https://discord.gg/ZWpjYdKKTF) and chat! 👥

 ## Contributing

 Take a look at the specific contributing guide depending on what part of the